qburst/PySparkCLI/site_docs/index.md

-# Welcome to PySparkCLI Documentation
+# Welcome to PySpark CLI Documentation

 This documentation contains the step-by-step procedure to create a PySpark project using a CLI.
 Please visit PySparkCLI [here](https://github.com/qburst/PySparkCLI).